mouseless/json-concepts/README.md

 }
 ```

-Below is a sample schema;
+Below is an example schema;

 `SCHEMA: users.endpoint.json`